Bayesian model-based clustering for populations of network data: Simulations

+The simulation results so far show perfect performance of our model in recovering the true cluster labels for the network observations.
+To investigate clustering performance under more challenging scenarios, we consider simulating network populations with high false positive and negative probabilities ($p_c=q_c=0.4$) for a range of smaller population sizes, ranging from 36 to 180.
+In each population, $C=3$ and network representatives have SBM structure 1 (Figure \ref{sbm_1_sbm_2_rep} top).
+We compare results to those obtained using the model in \cite{durante2017} on the same data.
+For our model, the MCMC is run for 500,000 iterations with 150,000 burn-in and lag 87 resulting in 4,023 MCMC draws, while for the \cite{durante2017} approach the MCMC is run for 5,000 iterations with 1,000 burn-in, leaving 4,000 posterior draws.
+Figures \ref{enr_comp} and \ref{pur_comp} illustrate the distribution of the clustering entropy and clustering purity for the posterior draws under each model, as well as for different sample sizes.

+We observe that the clustering performance of the two methods have similar relationships with the sample size.
+As expected, both approaches perform least well in recovering the true cluster configurations for high noise levels and the smallest sample sizes, but steadily improve as sample sizes increase.
+We observe a slightly better performance with \cite{durante2017} over our approach for the smallest sample size of 36 networks, with the converse for the biggest sample size of 180 networks.
+It is worth noting again that although both approaches have similar clustering performance overall, a key advantage of our method is the interpretability of the clusters with respect to a network representative, which is particularly relevant for our motivating data applications.

-We further investigate the performance of the model for various noise levels in the network population.
-Specifically, we generate network populations by perturbing the edges of the representatives of SBM structure 1, illustrated in Figure \ref{sbm_1_sbm_2_rep}, with varying sizes of the false positive and negative probabilities.
-Specifically we consider the simulation regimes presented in Tables \ref{fix_q_sim} and \ref{fix_p_sim}.
+We additionally investigate the performance of our model in the network population size of 180 for various different noise levels.
+Specifically, we generate network populations by perturbing the edges of the representatives of SBM structure 1, illustrated in Figure \ref{sbm_1_sbm_2_rep}, with varying sizes of the false positive and negative probabilities given in Tables \ref{fix_q_sim} and \ref{fix_p_sim}.

-For each regime presented in Tables \ref{fix_q_sim} and \ref{fix_p_sim}, we generate a network population and run the MCMC for 500,000 iterations with a burn-in of 150,000 iterations.
-We obtain the posterior means for the varying false positive probability (Table \ref{fix_q_sim}) and the varying false negative probability (Table \ref{fix_p_sim}) for each cluster $c\in\{1,2,3\}$, and plot them against their true values as seen in Figures \ref{fix_q_plot} and \ref{fix_p_plot} respectively.